-All expenses that you incur to operate and produce goods or provide services should be tax-deductible (Tax Code, Article 105).
+All expenses that you incur to operate and produce goods or provide services should be tax-deductible (GTC Article 105).

-Businesses typically have direct costs, the ones that you incur to produce and sell products or provide services.
-As well as indirect expenses, like marketing expenses.
+Businesses typically have direct costs, the ones that you incur to produce and sell products or provide services, as well as indirect costs, like marketing expenses.

-A capital asset is something tangible that you purchase that will be used for more than 1 year in your business.
-A laptop, car, property etc.
+A capital asset is something tangible that you purchase which will be used for more than 1 year in your business.
+A laptop, car, property, etc.

-According to the tax code, purchases of capital assets that cost more than 1,000 GEL (Article 111, 112) should be expensed into an LLC gradually over a number of years.
+According to the tax code, purchases of capital assets that cost more than 1,000 GEL (GTC Article 111, 112) should be expensed into an LLC gradually over a number of years.
 This process is called depreciation.
 In Georgia, buildings are typically depreciated at 5%.
-Cars, computers and other electronic devices at 20%.
+Cars, computers, and other electronic devices at 20%.

-With IFRS rules, companies can choose their own inside policies, either they can use depreciation, or expense the whole amount of a capital purchase at once; but whatever they choose they need to be consistent over the number of years they depreciate.
-Ie. 20% per year over 5 years.
-Not 20% one year, 30% the next, 10% the next (Article 111, 112)
+With new IFRS rules, companies can choose their own inside policies.
+Either they can use depreciation or expense the whole amount of a capital purchase at once.
+Whatever they choose, they need to be consistent over the number of years they depreciate, for example, 20% per year over 5 years.
+Not 20% one year, 30% the next, and 10% the next (GTC Article 111, 112).

-IFRS also does not give any importance to the 1,000 GEL threshold, it depends on the purpose item itself.
-An item might cost 500 GEL and still be a capital asset and depreciated.
-Or it may cost 10,000 GEL but be a consumable item that would not be considered a capital item at all.
+IFRS also does not give any importance to the 1,000 GEL threshold, rather it depends on the purpose of the item itself.
+An item might cost 500 GEL, and still be considered a capital asset and subject to depreciation.
+Or it may cost 10,000 GEL, but be a consumable item that would not be considered a capital item at all.